Probiotics for Horses: Gut Health, Digestion, and Performance

 Gas and Bloating in Horses: Causes and Digestive Factors

-Gas and bloating in horses are often related to changes in hindgut fermentation and digestive balance.
-Because horses rely on microbial fermentation to break down fiber, shifts in this process can lead to increased gas production, abdominal discomfort, and changes in digestive consistency.
+Gas and bloating in horses are closely linked to changes in hindgut fermentation and digestive stability.
+Because horses rely on microbial fermentation to break down fiber, shifts in this system can increase gas production, affect digestive comfort, and lead to changes in manure consistency.

 Quick Answer: What Causes Gas and Bloating in Horses?